 There may in fact be a plateau of risk for smoking too.
 Whether we smoke for 25 years, or 35 years, our risk for lung cancer may be the same, really high, but about the same.
 So the tobacco industry could truthfully tell someone who’s smoked for most of their lives, for the last 25 years, keep smoking, don’t worry, you can keep smoking and your risk of lung cancer won’t go up (conveniently just failing to mention that you’re already at high risk and if you quit completely your risk would drop dramatically).
+In the same way the egg industry can design a study showing that adding eggs doesn't make much of a difference but make the same convenient omission.
 It’s like if you took a raging drunk and had them take a shot of whiskey.
-In someone who’s hammered, it might not make much difference, but to a teetotaler, a couple shots could have quite an effect.
+In someone who’s hammered, it might not make much difference, but to a teatotaler, a couple shots could have quite an effect.
 So it’s like the alcohol industry with a group of drunks saying see, couple shots, no big deal, but that doesn’t mean it’s not better to be sober.

 Instead of going from high risk to high risk, better to go to low risk, or no risk.